A.A.S. Land Surveying TechnologyApply

 Student outcomes are defined as “what a student should have demonstrated by the time the student graduates from the program.”
-The educational objectives of the faculty are to produce graduates who have:
+These are:

-High school students are encouraged to apply for admission by following the application proceedures listed on page 9.
-Accepted applicants will be guaranteed a place for their sophomore year at Wanakena upon successful completion of the first year requirements.
+High school students are encouraged to apply for admission by following the appropriate application procedures.
+Accepted applicants will be guaranteed a place for their sophomore year at the Wanakena Campus upon successful completion of the first year requirements.
 Students not applying while in high school should apply in the fall semester of their freshman year of college.
 All applicants are encouraged to contact The Ranger School to arrange for a tour of the campus and its facilities.

 All classes are taught at The Ranger School which houses the classrooms, drafting room, library, and computer room in addition to dormitory rooms, dining hall and offices.
 The Ranger School's 2,800-acre forest provides an excellent outdoor laboratory.
 A fully equipped instrument room stores a variety of surveying equipment for field-based learning.
 Students are introduced to and will use equipment ranging from basic surveying tools to some of the most advanced and sophisticated surveying equipment available.

 The Ranger School graduates are extremely employable.
 Opportunities are available with professional surveying companies, civil engineering companies, and utility corporations.
 Public agencies employing land surveying technicians include city, county and state surveying offices as well as federal agencies, such as the Bureau of Land Management, Army Corps of Engineers and the U.S. Forest Service.
 Professional land surveyors are involved with a variety of duties and responsibilities including researching deeds, compiling and analyzing data, map making, writing deed descriptions and communicating with clients.

 (completed at a college of the student’s choice)